Dustyroom/flat-kit-doc/index.md

 ----------------------
 ### Crest

+Crest parameter colors the tips of the waves.

 **Color.** The color of the wave.
 It helps accentuate individual waves.

 **Size.** How big of a part of a wave is colored (accentuated).